6point6/dmarc_checker/README.md

 * For guidance on checking and fixing your domain, please read this article. **UPDATE**
 * For an overview of email, SMTP and security technologies, please read this article. **UPDATE**
 * For an overview of the SPF, DKIM, DMARC and ARC weaknesses we exploit, check out this article. **UPDATE**
-* Acess our [Mail Spoofer](https://github.com/6point6/mail-spoofer) tool and how-to guides on the [Mail Spoofer Wiki](https://github.com/6point6/mail-spoofer/wiki).
+* Access our [Mail Spoofer](https://github.com/6point6/mail-spoofer) tool and how-to guides on the [Mail Spoofer Wiki](https://github.com/6point6/mail-spoofer/wiki).
 * For help identifying vulnerable domains, check out our tool [DMARC Checker](https://github.com/6point6/dmarc_checker) and its [Wiki](https://github.com/6point6/dmarc_checker/wiki).

 ### Build